otto-de/edison-microservice/README.md

 ## Migration from Edison 3 to Edison 4

-You should be fine if you follow the Spring Boot 3 -> 4 migration guide: https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-4.0-Migration-Guide
+You should be fine if you follow the Spring Boot 3 → 4 migration guide: https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-4.0-Migration-Guide

+If you have custom frontend templates you have to migrate them from Bootstrap 3 to Bootstrap 5.
+The biggest changes were introduced with Bootstrap 4, which was skipped by Edison.
+Please have a look into Boostrap 3 → 4 migration guide for details: https://getbootstrap.com/docs/4.0/migration/ Update everything to Bootstrap 5 afterwards: https://getbootstrap.com/docs/5.0/migration/

 ## Migration from Edison 2 to Edison 3